Careers

 Description:

-The Lawrence Bloomberg Faculty of Nursing at the University of Toronto invites applications for up to two full-time tenure stream positions in Nursing.
-These appointments will be at the rank of Assistant Professor with an anticipated start date of July 1, 2025.
+The Lawrence Bloomberg Faculty of Nursing at the University of Toronto invites applications for a full-time tenure stream position in Nursing.
+The position will be at the rank of Associate Professor or Professor with an anticipated start date of July 1, 2026.
+The successful candidate may be named to the CAMH Chair in Mental Health Nursing Research for a five-year term, which will be renewable following a favourable review.

 The Position

-Applications will be evaluated in regard to the applicant’s emerging record of scholarly activity, national/international reputation, relevance of their program of research, and expectation for ongoing academic achievement and contributions to the field.
+Applications will be evaluated in regard to the applicant’s record of scholarly activity, national/international reputation, relevance of their research, and expectation for ongoing academic achievement and contributions to the field.

 The Setting